markosiilak/directus-module-export/README.md

 ## Security considerations

-- Admin tokens are stored locally in browser storage
+- Admin tokens are stored locally in browser storage.
-- Token validation ensures proper permissions
+- Token validation ensures proper permissions.
-- Clear history options for sensitive data
+- Clear history options are available for sensitive data.
-- Secure API communication over HTTPS
+- Secure API communication is enforced over HTTPS.
+- Imported data is not sent to third-party services; all transfers are direct between your browser and the specified Directus instances.
+- Only the collections and fields you select are accessed; no other data is read or modified.
+- The module does not store or transmit your data outside your environment.
+- For best security, use temporary admin tokens and clear history after use.

 ## Development

 ### Prerequisites

-- Node.js >= 16.0.0
+- Node.js >= 22 (already installed, do not install manually)
-- Directus Extensions SDK
+- Directus Extensions SDK (`@directus/extensions-sdk`)
 - TypeScript
+- [Directus CLI](https://docs.directus.io/cli/) (for building and linking extensions)
+- npm (Node.js package manager)

 ### Setup